madhu-dhudhu/profileguard/README.md

-# ProfileGuard: Robust AI-Generated Face Detection
+# ProfileGuard: Robust AI-Generated Face Detection - Team CodeBrew
-### by Team CodeBrew

 ProfileGuard is a lightweight AI-image detector purpose-built to catch AI-generated profile pictures used in catfishing and romance scams on dating apps and social platforms.
 Unlike detectors that only work on clean, high-resolution images straight from a generator, ProfileGuard is trained and evaluated specifically for real-world conditions: photos that have been resized into thumbnails, JPEG-compressed on upload, blurred, cropped, and even lightly filtered.
 These are all possible scenarios of what exactly happens to every profile picture on a real platform.